The Language of Generalization: Case Study 1: Generic Language

-In this experiment, we elicit human endorsements for generalizations about categories (\emph{generics}) taken from the linguistic and psychological literature on generics (Prasada et al., 2013).
-The goal of this study is to observe a range of endorsements for generic statements about animal categories.
+In this experiment, we elicit human endorsements for generic sentences taken from the linguistic and psychological literatures (Prasada et al., 2013).
+The goal of this study is to elicit high variability of endorsements for generic statements about animal categories.